SwannJulien/FOC/Desarrollo_Web_Entorno_Servidor/MVC/readme.md

 ## Instructions
 1. Implement an online shop with PHP using MVC architecture.
-2. Build a register form that simulate to store the user data in a database
+2. Build a register form that simulate storing the user data in a database

 ## What I learned?
 - MVC architecture and principles